-If you’re looking for the perfect potluck side dish, choose this Loaded Potato Salad recipe.
-It’s filled with bacon, cheese, chives, and more.
+If you’re looking for the perfect potluck side dish, choose this Loaded Baked Potato Salad recipe.
+It’s basically the inside of a baked potato, but in potato salad form.

 This recipe won’t use an entire bag of potatoes.
 So, if you’re looking for ways to finish that bag, check out our list of Budget Potato Recipes for more ideas.